Avoid the tourist traps in Brussels and instead tour the paths less travelled with this insider’s guide to Brussels.

-Try Café Belga, which is currently one of the city’s most ‘in’ bars, or the enduring Moeder Lambic, where staff will offer recommendations from the huge beer menu.
-There’s also a branch in the Saint-Gilles district, which is a great place to kick back, drink beer and listen to jazz at the weekend.
+Try Café Belga, which is currently one of the city’s most ‘in’ bars.
+Or the enduring Moeder Lambic, where staff will offer recommendations from the huge beer menu.
+There’s also a branch in the Saint-Gilles district; it’s a great place to kick back, drink beer, and listen to jazz at the weekend.

 Dine like a local in Bruxelles

 Brussels may be synonymous with chocolate and waffles, but there’s so much more to the culinary landscape.

 For many visitors to Brussels, street food means frites, and that’s true for locals too.
 We like to grab our fix from Fritland.